aleszu/census-geo-centroids/README.md

 * Census Tracts (tracts.csv)
 * Zip Code Tabulation Areas (zctas.csv)

-It currently doesn't support census blocks, which would create a prohibitively large file.
-With that said, feel free to give it a try if you've got the hardware and internet connection.
+It doesn't include census blocks by default, since it would create a prohibitively large file.
+It should theoretically work using `make blocks.csv`, so feel free to give it a try if you've got the hardware and internet connection to spare.
 (It might take a few hours.)

-All the shapefiles come from the Census Bureau's TIGER database, using @datadesk's [census-map-downloader](https://github.com/datadesk/census-map-downloader) tool.
+All the shapefiles come from the Census Bureau's TIGER database, using [@datadesk](https://github.com/datadesk)'s [census-map-downloader](https://github.com/datadesk/census-map-downloader) tool.

 ## Installation
 If you want to generate files yourself, you'll first need to install [pipenv](https://pipenv.readthedocs.io/en/latest/).
 If you're on a mac, that's as easy as: